 Tips To Make The Best Instant Pot Cranberry Sauce

 Always make sure to use good quality cranberries to prepare the cranberry sauce.

 Sometimes the package of cranberries that we buy from the stores may have a few cranberries that are not so good, so make sure to check and discard the ones which are about to go bad.

 Only use the good quality cranberries to make the sauce.

 The sweetness of the cranberries will depend on the amount of sugar that you add and also the tartness of the cranberries that you use.

-As you can see, we only used 3 ingredients in this instant pot cranberry sauce.
-The ingredients that we used are cranberries, sugar and water.
+As you can see, we only used 3 main ingredients in this instant pot cranberry sauce.

 Instead of orange juice, you may also use lemon juice but I think that would make the cranberry sauce too tart so you may need more sugar to balance the sweetness.